milanaryal/milanaryal.github.io/about/index.md

 Initially this blog was established as a means to keep up with my own interest in the web, but with time and little efforts, this blog has evolved into something much more elaborate and meaningful.

-If you enjoy the content found here, you can grap your copy of the [RSS Feed](http://milanaryal.com/feed.xml).
+If you enjoy the content found here, you can grap your copy of the [RSS/Atom Feed](http://milanaryal.com/feed.xml).
 Also feel free to send me any feedback, comments, or suggestions about the site.

 ### Contact